AndrewSinclair/FoodMenuApplication/README.md

 # food menu application

 This is the api component for our food menu app.
+The front end is [here](https://github.com/AndrewSinclair/food-menu-front)

 ## Prerequisites